 - Programs will be refunded at a prorated amount for services that could not be rendered during the closure of the Recreation & Community Center.
 Refunds will be issued via check or credited to account.
 Please allow 10 days for check refunds.

-- Christmas Run Pool and Knights Field Sprayground *CLOSED FOR 2020 SEASON* (Freedlander Pool will open on June 15)
+- Christmas Run Pool *CLOSED FOR 2020 SEASON* (Freedlander Pool open as of June 15 & Knights Field Sprayground open as of July 1)

 - Knights Field Kiddie City

-- Freedlander Park Miles Specht Memorial Disc Golf Course (opening 5/26)
+- Freedlander Park Miles Specht Memorial Disc Golf Course (opened 5/26)

-- City Park Sports Courts and Athletic Fields (Pickleball & Tennis opening 5/26)
+- City Park Sports Courts and Athletic Fields (Pickleball & Tennis opened 5/26, Sand Volleyball opened 8/1)

-- All scheduled rentals have been cancelled through May 31.
-No new reservations are being taken at this time.
-Existing rentals for June 1, 2020 and later will be reviewed on a weekly basis and honored or cancelled based on the State of Ohio orders at that time.
+- All scheduled pavilion rentals have been cancelled through August 16.
+Existing rentals for August 16, 2020 and later will be reviewed on a weekly basis and honored or cancelled based on the State of Ohio orders at that time.

 Parks maintenance operations will continue and City parks are open for walking, jogging, running and hiking as long as users abide by social distancing guidelines.